zliu/terraform/tutorials/install_redhat_openshift.md

 ## Objectives
 {: #objectives}

-In this tutorial, you set up Red Hat OpenShift Container Platform version 3.9 on top of {{site.data.keyword.Bluemix_notm}}  infrastructure and deploy your first `nginx` app in the OpenShift cluster.
+In this tutorial, you set up Red Hat OpenShift Container Platform version 3.9 on {{site.data.keyword.Bluemix_notm}} infrastructure and deploy your first `nginx` app in the OpenShift cluster.
 In particular, you will:

 - Set up your environment and all the software that you need for your Red Hat OpenShift Container Platform installation, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and the Terraform OpenShift project.
 - Configure the {{site.data.keyword.Bluemix_notm}} Provider plug-in and define your Red Hat OpenShift Container Platform infrastructure components.
 - Provision {{site.data.keyword.Bluemix_notm}} infrastructure for your Red Hat OpenShift Container Platform components by using Terraform.
-- Install Red Hat OpenShift Container Platform on top of {{site.data.keyword.Bluemix_notm}} infrastructure.
+- Install Red Hat OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}} infrastructure.
 - Store the `nginx` image in your internal Docker registry.
 - Deploy the `nginx` app in your OpenShift cluster and expose this app to the public.